-The lawful basis for the FSA processing personal data for research is therefore established in GDPR Article 6(1)(e) as necessary for the exercise of a Public Task and where we collect sensitive personal information in Article GDPR 9(2)(g) and the DPA 2018 Schedule 1 Part 2 s.6 (2) Government Purposes (Substantial Public interest condition).
+The lawful basis for the FSA processing personal data for research is therefore established in GDPR Article 6(1)(e) as necessary for the exercise of a Public Task and where we collect sensitive personal information in Article GDPR 9(2)(g), and both as retained in UK GDPR, and the DPA 2018 Schedule 1 Part 2 s.6 (2) Government Purposes (Substantial Public interest condition).

-Should any of the research specifically relate to criminal convictions or offences then GDPR Article 10 and corresponding principles in DPA 2018 would also apply to our processing as an official authority.
+Should any of the research specifically relate to criminal convictions or offences then GDPR Article 10, as retained in UK GDPR, and corresponding principles in DPA 2018 would also apply to our processing as an official authority.

 Members of the FSA research team who conduct research with you directly are likely to get the your information primarily in a way that we can identify you as a participant, for example when you complete a survey or take part in an interview.
 However most personal information used in research will be pseudonymised before sharing more widely, or anonymised before publishing the research outcomes.

 Where we engage a research organisation to do the research on our behalf, usually as a Data Processor, reports and information that are passed to us by them will generally be anonymised, unless you have been made aware and agreed that your personal information will be passed to us.
 For example, where we would like to follow up any research performed on our behalf directly with you, we will only do this with your agreement.